Mehfoozulhaq/python/README.md

-these are some practice problems that i have done while learning python programming
+These are some practice problems that i have done while learning python programming